xmartlabs/blog/_posts/2022-10-01-introducing-stock.md

 Some services, like Supabase, provide a data stream.
 However, creating this stream might not be that straightforward if we use a remote service, like a Rest API.
 We can do it, but it could become a headache.
-With [Sock], getting a data stream is trivial, that's why you should consider adding it to your project.
+With [Stock], getting a data stream is trivial, that's why you should consider adding it to your project.

 ## How does it work?